codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 The following suggestions can help resolve the issue:

 1. Verify that the access credentials e.g. SSH key pairs were added correctly
-2. In general, ensure that the repository access is up to date.
+2. Generally, ensure that the repository access is up to date.
 You can find more information [here](https://docs.codemagic.io/getting-started/adding-apps/#modifying-access)
 3. Confirm that the relevant IP addresses are [whitelisted](https://docs.codemagic.io/getting-started/adding-apps/#firewall-configuration-for-privately-hosted-repositories)
 4. Refresh the OAuth integration by going to Team settings, disconnecting, and then reconnecting the integration.